‘Old Dog Syndrome’ in dogs is similar to Alzheimer’s disease in humans.

 Depending on your older dog’s general health ‘exercise’ might not be more than a slow amble around the block – but anything is better than nothing!

-Five minutes three times a day shouldn’t be too much for the majority of older dogs and it’s a good rule of thumb to aim for.
+Five minutes three times a day shouldn’t be too much for most older dogs and it’s a good rule of thumb to aim for.

 You can exercise your dog’s brain by getting him some new toys, interactive ones are great.